yusekiya/raspi3_setup/roles/kiosk_env/README.md

 kiosk_env_xscreensaver:
   # Screen goes blank after keyborad or mouse have been idle for this time
   timeout: '12:00:00'
+  # What type of screen saver is used
   mode: 'blank'
   # Settings for power management (may not work)
   dpmsEnabled: 'False'